 - Rutherford High School will have multiple entrances for students.
 One will be located in the front of the building (Elliott Place entrance), one in the back (Fairview Avenue entrance) and another at the side of the building (Mortimer Avenue entrance).
-The student population is divided into two cohorts for A/B days.
+The student population is divided into two in-person cohorts.
 This minimizes the number of students at each location.
 Additional entrances may be used as necessary. - Union Middle School will have three entrances for students.
-The student population is divided into two cohorts for A/B days.
+The student population is divided into two in-person cohorts.
 This minimizes the number of students at each location.
 Additional entrances may be used as necessary. - Pierreport will have five entrances for students.
-The student population is divided into two cohorts for A/B days.
+The student population is divided into two in-person cohorts.
 This minimizes the number of students at each location.
 Additional entrances may be used as necessary. - Washington School will have three entrances for students.
 Additional entrances may be used as necessary. - Lincoln School will have two entrances for students.
 Additional entrances may be used as necessary. - The Lincoln Annex (KCenter) will have one entrance for students.
 It will be located in the front (Sylvan Street entrance).
 The limited number of students entering due to staggered start times does not necessitate an additional entrance. - The Bulldog Academy will have one entrance for students.
 It will be located at the main entrance located in the Park Avenue/Chestnut Street courtyard.
 The limited number of students enrolled in this program does not necessitate an additional entrance.